torchiachristian/ad-attack-toolkit/README.md

 4. **Captures** AS-REP hashes (crackable offline without triggering lockouts)
 5. **Captures** TGS hashes from service accounts (crackable offline)
 6. **Demonstrates** Pass-the-Hash authentication using NTLM hashes
-7. **Generates** a PDF report with executive summary, technical details, and remediation
+7. **Generates** a PDF report with executive summary, technical details, and remediations

-This tool tests for specific, well-known misconfigurations.
-It does not bypass any security controls or exploit zero-days.
+This tool tests for specific, well-known misconfigurations(It does not bypass any security controls or exploit zero-days)

 ## Vulnerabilities tested